 EthosCE is another learning content management system but is unique in that it is targeted towards medical associations.
 In that sense, it doesn’t offer all the creative options as other LMSs.

-For healthcare professionals, though, it is a very streamlined LMS that offers transcripts, professional certifications, and integrates with accreditation programs.
+For healthcare professionals, though, it is a very streamlined LMS that offers transcripts, professional certificates, and integrates with accreditation programs.

 WizIQ is an LMS that allows educators to create, market, and sell their courses to a large audience.